D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – +3 bonus to attack and damage rolls vs. humans, demihumans, and smaller humanoid races.
 – 4th level: May use the Splintering Shot ability once per day.
 Gains additional uses every 4 levels thereafter.

 SPLINTERING SHOT: For 3 rounds, each successful ranged attack bursts into multiple sharp splinters.
-All enemies in a 15-ft. radius take 2 points of piercing damage and suffer a bleeding wound, which inflicts 2 points of damage per round for 1 turn (no save).
+All enemies in a 15-ft. radius take 2 points of piercing damage and suffer a bleeding wound, which inflicts 2 points of damage per round for 6 rounds (no save).
 A target can be wounded once per round and the effects are cumulative.

 – 11th level: May use the Visceral Attack ability once per day.
 Gains additional uses at levels 15 and 19.